This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

-When traveling in Asia, we prefer to eat at local restaurants where we find the food is better and much cheaper.
+When traveling in developing countries, we prefer to eat at local restaurants where we find the food is better and much cheaper.
 We look for busy restaurants when deciding where to go.
-Our kids do sometimes get tired of Asian food and that is when we will go to a restaurant that caters to tourists for the kids to get some Western food.
+Our kids do sometimes get tired of foreign food and that is when we will go to a restaurant that caters to tourists for the kids to get some Western food.

 Keep your Destination Open

 We often have a few places in mind for our next trip and will make the decision based on where we can find the best flight deal.
-I wanted to go to Asia later in the year, but wasn’t set on where in Asia.
-Scoot had a great sale with really cheap flights to Singapore, so that is where I am going in November.
+For example, when we were living in Australia, I wanted to go on a special trip with just Gavin.
+Scoot had a great sale with really cheap flights to Singapore, so that is where we went.
 It could have been Vietnam or Thailand, but Singapore was the best deal.

 Subscribe to Flight Deals